jsonresume/jsonresume-theme-boilerplate/README.md

 resume serve
 ```

-If successful, you should now see this message:
+You should now see this message:

 ```
 Preview: http://localhost:4000
 Press ctrl-c to stop
 ```

 Congratulations, you've made it!

 __The theme development can now begin.__

 ## License